2 Options Markets{#sec-c:options}

 name

-fig.add_hline(y=K_low_bf, line_dash="dot", line_color="gray",
+=K_low_bf, line_dash="dot", line_color="gray",

-fig.add_vline(x=f"Low = ${K_low_bf}")
+fig.add_vline(x=f"Low = ${K_low_bf}",

-annotation_text=K_mid_bf, line_dash="dot", line_color="gray",
+annotation_position=K_mid_bf, line_dash="dot", line_color="gray",

-fig.add_vline(x=f"Mid = ${K_mid_bf}")
+fig.add_vline(x=f"Mid = ${K_mid_bf}",

-annotation_text=K_high_bf, line_dash="dot", line_color="gray",
+annotation_position=K_high_bf, line_dash="dot", line_color="gray",

-fig.add_vline(x=f"High = ${K_high_bf}")
+fig.add_vline(x=f"High = ${K_high_bf}",

 fig.update_layout(="Butterfly Spread",